There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 The South Pole is much colder than the North Pole.
 The temperature in Antarctica (South Pole) is so low that in some places on this continent the snow never melts.

-Medium annual temperature in this area is -58 degrees Celsius in winter, and the highest temperature was recorded here in 2011 and amounted to -12.3 degrees Celsius.
+Average annual temperature in this area is -58 degrees Celsius in winter, and the highest temperature was recorded here in 2011 and was -12.3 degrees Celsius.

 In contrast, the average annual temperature in the Arctic region (North Pole) is – 43 degrees Celsius in winter and about 0 degrees in summer.

-There are several reasons why the South Pole is colder than the North.
+There are several reasons why the South Pole is colder than the North Pole.
 Since Antarctica is a huge landmass, it receives little heat from the ocean.
 In contrast, the ice in the Arctic region is relatively thin and there is an entire ocean underneath, which moderates the temperature.
-In addition, Antarctica is located on a hill at an altitude of 2.3 km and the air here is colder than in the Arctic Ocean, which is at sea level.
+In addition, Antarctica is located at an altitude of 2.3 km and the air here is colder than in the Arctic Ocean, which is at sea level.

 4. There is no time at the poles

-For this reason, scientists and explorers at the poles use the time of any time zone which they like best.
-As a rule, they are guided by Greenwich Mean Time or the time zone of the country from which they arrived.
+For this reason, scientists and explorers at the poles use time from any time zone whichever they like best.
+Typically, they refer to Greenwich Mean Time or the time zone of the country they are coming from.

-Scientists at Amundsen-Scott Station in Antarctica can do a quick run around the world by walking 24 time zones in a few minutes.
+Scientists at Amundsen-Scott Station in Antarctica can take a quick run around the world by walking 24 time zones in a few minutes.

 5. Animals of the North and South Pole

-Many people have the misconception that polar bears and penguins are in the same habitat.
+Many people have the misconception that polar bears and penguins share the same habitat.

-Actually, penguins live only in the southern hemisphere - in Antarctica where they don't have natural enemies.
-If polar bears and penguins lived in the same area, polar bears wouldn't have to worry about their food source.
+In fact, penguins live only in the southern hemisphere - in Antarctica where they don't have natural enemies.
+If polar bears and penguins lived in the same area, the polar bears would not have to worry about their food source.

-Among the marine animals of the South Pole are whales, porpoises and seals.
+Marine animals at the South Pole include whales, porpoises and seals.

-In addition, animals such as reindeer, lemmings, foxes, wolves, as well as marine animals: beluga whales, killer whales, sea otters, seals, walruses and more than 400 known species fish.
+In addition, the North Pole is home to animals such as reindeer, lemmings, foxes, wolves, as well as sea animals: beluga whales, killer whales, sea otters, seals, walruses and more than 400 known species fish

 6. No Man's Land

-Despite the fact that many flags can be seen at the South Pole in Antarctica different countries, this the only place on earth that doesn't belong to anyone, and where there is no indigenous population.
+Despite the fact that many flags can be seen at the South Pole in Antarctica different countries, This the only place on earth that belongs to no one, and where there is no indigenous population.

-There is an agreement on Antarctica, according to which the territory and its resources must be used exclusively for peaceful and scientific purposes.
-Scientists, researchers and geologists - the only people, which from time to time set foot on the ground of Antarctica.
+The Antarctic Treaty is in force here, according to which the territory and its resources must be used exclusively for peaceful and scientific purposes.
+Scientists, researchers and geologists – the only people, which from time to time set foot on the soil of Antarctica.

 Against, More than 4 million people live in the Arctic Circle in Alaska, Canada, Greenland, Scandinavia and Russia.